John 1:1-5 (NRSV) - The Word Became Flesh

 Genesis 1:1-3 (KJV) - In the Beginning

-How words from any culture and sacred tradition form your concept of reality and construct your world.
-And that words, like sutras, bind the family of humankind together.
+This is certainly true for a Christian in their relationship with Jesus Christ, the Incarnate Word, the Word Made Flesh; as well as words from many other sacred traditions forming the world, words, like sutras, binding the family of humankind together.
 When we take time to dwell on our relationships, even those beyond our immediate family and friends, we begin to see how life arises from these many interconnections.
-Words - Concepts - Images - Symbols - Metaphors.

 For now, let’s simply say that it is a reality of shared interdependence and one that tells us, we are intimately interconnected to everything else in life, with one another, with all of creation.
 The Buddhist monk and teacher, Thich Nhat Hanh, calls this concept interbeing, in his book, The Heart of Understanding, where he teaches that “To be” is to inter-be, and that “we cannot be alone, exist alone without anything else.”